zenml-io/zenml/docs/book/extending-zenml/stacks-components-flavors.md

 Through the base abstractions, ZenML also enables you to create your own flavors for any type of stack component.
-In order to achieve this, you can use the corresponding base abstraction, and create your own implementation, and register it through the CLI:
+In order to achieve this, you can use the corresponding base abstraction, create your own implementation, and register it through the CLI:

 ```python